The Dallas Tornado team was assembled in the summer of 1967, and was registered for the first season of

 19-11 South India XI consisted of players from the Indian States of Andhra Pradesh, Madras, Mysore, and Kerala

-10-12 Indonesia XI was called PSSI Kombinasi
+10-12 Indonesia XI was labelled as PSSI Kombinasi

 SOURCES:

-La Nación (Costa Rica), El Mundo Deportivo (Barcelona), Gadsden Times (Alabama).
+La Nación (Costa Rica), El Mundo Deportivo (Barcelona), Gadsden Times (Alabama),

 Magazine: (1) "The Footballer" Volume 2 No. 1 (Aug/Sep 1989).